michaeltlombardi/pentola/content/02-character-creation/knacks.md

 weight: 90
 ---

-Knacks are special abilities characters can possess, tied to _who they are_ and _what they repeatedly do_ - a character's knacks are a statement about a character's _gestalt_, the qualities which are more than the sum of a character's individual parts.
+Knacks are special abilities characters can possess, tied to _who they are_ and _what they repeatedly do_—a character's knacks are a statement about a character's _gestalt_, the qualities which are more than the sum of a character's individual parts.
 Knacks derive from personality traits, behaviors, vocations, and core beliefs.

 Characters begin play with a randomly determined knack at magnitude 3.